ucjuliy/BIGDEVBRAINTRAIN/README.md

 For **Mental Health** and **Executive Function** related factor analysis:
 Imputed factor variables can be found in files *MENTALHEALTHFACTORS.csv* under mental health folder and *EF_Factor_T0.csv* for three factors and *EF_2factor.csv* for two factors.

+For **questionnaire** related measures, please see data dictionary where the raw questoinnaire data can be found.
+The current repository only contains AES, SDQ, parenting stress and perceived stress.